-36 1.
-Introduction
+1. Introduction

-Chilli pepper (Capsicum frutescens) is a widely cultivated crop belonging to the Solanaceae 37 family and is believed to have originated from South America (Chakrabarty & Islam, 2017; 38 Boseland & Votava, 2000).
-It was introduced to Asia and Africa in 1493, and globally it has 39 become an important crop with around 4,255,050 tonnes of dried chilli produced in 2019 40 (FAOSTAT, 2021).
-India is the leading producer of dry hot red pepper, while Ethiopia is ranked 41 as the fourth-highest-producing country in the world, with an annual production of 313,115 42 43 tons in 2019 (FAOSTAT, 2021).
-However, despite Ethiopia being a leading producer of chilli pepper, the country ranks low with regards to chilli pepper exports due to issues related to 44 product quality and food safety (Boseland & Votava, 2000).
-In general, most (96%) of the 45 spices produced in Ethiopia are currently consumed domestically, and chilli pepper accounts 46 for over 80% of Ethiopia's total spice production (Sendrowicz & Dubellar, 2020).
-Over 1.1 47 million farming households in Ethiopia are estimated to be engaged in the farming of spices 48 (Sendrowicz & Dubellar, 2020).
-49
+Chilli pepper (Capsicum frutescens) is a widely cultivated crop belonging to the Solanaceae family and is believed to have originated from South America (Chakrabarty et al., 2017; Boseland and Votava, 2000).
+It was introduced to Asia and Africa in 1493, and globally it has become an important crop with around 4,255,050 tonnes of dried chilli produced in 2019 (FAOSTAT, 2021).
+India is the leading producer of dry hot red pepper, while Ethiopia is ranked as the fourth-highest-producing country in the world, with an annual production of 313,115 tons in 2019 (FAOSTAT, 2021).
+However, despite Ethiopia being a leading producer of chilli pepper, the country ranks low with regards to chilli pepper exports due to issues related to product quality and food safety

+(Boseland and Votava, 2000).
+In general, most (96%) of the spices produced in Ethiopia are currently consumed domestically, and chilli pepper accounts for over 80% of Ethiopia's total spice production (Sendrowicz and Dubelaar, 2020).
+Over 1.1 million farming households in Ethiopia are estimated to be engaged in the farming of spices (Sendrowicz and Dubelaar, 2020).